amahmood561/interviewQuestionss/README.md

-# leetCodeExamples
+# Interview Questions

-some leet code excerises
+some interview questions from companies I have completed successfully